Colorforms

 Colorforms is a creative toy named for the simple shapes and forms cut from colored vinyl sheeting that cling to a smooth backing surface without adhesives.
-These pieces are used to create picture graphics and designs, which can then be changed countless times by repositioning the removable color forms.
+These pieces are used to create picture graphics, designs, and play scenes which can then be changed countless times by repositioning the removable color forms.
 The name also refers to the specific registered trademark brand these products are produced under, as well as the company that manufactures the toys, Colorforms Brand, LLC.

 Sets initially featured basic geometric shapes and bright primary colors on black or white backgrounds.
-Eventually, however, the Colorforms line evolved to include full-color illustrated playsets, games and puzzles, interactive books and creative activity sets for children of all ages.
+Eventually, however, the Colorforms line evolved to include full-color illustrated playsets, games and puzzles, interactive books, and creative activity sets for children of all ages.
 The licensing of media properties related to contemporary pop culture became integral to the product and company's success.
 Since its inception, more than a billion Colorforms playsets have been produced and sold.

 Design

 Colorforms are sheet-thin, die-cut vinyl pieces in colorful geometric "forms" and abstract shapes (figurative or object), often with over-printed images that are to be attached to a smooth plastic-laminated paperboard background, much like placing paper dolls against a paper backdrop.
 The pieces stick to the background without chemical or static adhesion, and in a secure but non-permanent manner when a vacuum is created between the two polished surfaces, holding the piece in place.
 The Colorforms vinyl pieces can then be repositioned on the board a virtually unlimited number of times to create new designs and scenarios.
-The sets aid in promoting creative expression, concentration skills, comprehension of spatial relationships, and manual dexterity in young children.